Illinois Towns that Allow Backyard Chickens | Illinois Chickens Law

 Property Size

-In certain places, there are rules/regulations specifying the minimum size of property required for keeping backyard chickens.
+In certain places, rules/regulations specify the minimum size of property required for keeping backyard chickens.

 These rules ensure that the chickens have enough space to move around and prevent overcrowding.